-“A curious product manager is one who will never be satisfied with just one answer,” Shivan said.
+“A curious product manager will never be satisfied with just one answer,” Shivan said.

-This tracks with what we’ve heard from product executives across many industries, but particularly in the technology space.
+This tracks what we’ve heard from product executives across many industries, particularly in the technology space.
 (Procore develops a SaaS platform for the construction industry.)

 Product management is a role that requires a great deal of initiative and intrinsic motivation.
-It’s very difficult, after all, for a Product VP to tell her PMs specifically what they should be doing from day to day.
+It isn’t easy, after all, for a Product VP to tell her PMs specifically what they should be doing from day to day.
 And it can be very easy for a PM to settle for the first idea or the first answer they come up with.

 In another of our Product Lessons Learned interviews, ProductPlan spoke with Julie Cabinaw, Scentsy’s VP of Innovation and Business Technology.